stoand/kiwi-webpack-plugin/design/kakoune_interface.md

 * line number
 * text

+Can optionally take a list of lines to select upon opening the file.

 [[.tst-add_location_list_command]]

 Ensure the command opens a list of links and these links can be followed.